 ibid., p.
 2, my translation.

-Hetta Howes is a lecturer at City University London.
+Hetta Howes (@HettaHowes) is Lecturer in Medieval and Early Modern Literature at City University London.
 Her BBC Free Thinking Essay on Margery Kempe and the medieval connection between women and water can be found here.